 I was just going to make Krister a sandwich and asked (while I was in the kitchen and he in the livingroom) what he wanted on his sandwich.
 I didn’t hear any answer, so I walked into the livingroom and said: “Krister, what do you want on your sandwich?”, his reply was: “FISH… how often […]

-We’re a family of six – quite the blessing and quite some work.
-Maria and Herbert (mom and dad), with Marthe, Eskil, Krister and Bente.
+We’re a family of six – quite the blessing and a little bit of work, for us all: Maria and Herbert (mom and dad), with Marthe, Eskil, Krister and Bente.
 August 17th, 1995, two days after our marriage, we moved to Norway.
-Living in another culture tells you a lot about your own, and about yourself.
-Similarities help relating; differences […]
+Living in another culture tells you a lot about your own, and about […]

 Dear friends and family, We arrived safely in Bermuda!
 Yesterday, thursday, we left from Schiphol airport in Holland to London Gatwick.
 Our plane was supposed to leave at 11.55, but left finally at about 13.30.
 Arrival in London around 13.30 local time ;-) (around 1 hour flight to London).
 Our plane to Bermuda left at […]